Children's Hospital is part of the UPMC family.

 We would like to set the record straight.

 If you have questions or concerns about whether you can bring your child to Children’s for care, please call us at 412-692-7600 from 8 a.m. to 4 p.m., Monday through Friday, so we can help.

 Thank you for making Children’s Hospital and Children’s Community Pediatrics part of your family’s comprehensive health care team.

-Q: If I am a parent with Highmark commercial health insurance and cannot go to certain UPMC hospitals after June 30, 2019, can I still bring my kids to Children’s Community Pediatrics and Children’s Hospital of Pittsburgh of UPMC?
+Q: If I am a parent with Highmark commercial health insurance and cannot go to certain UPMC hospitals after June 30, 2019, can I still bring my kids to Children’s Community Pediatrics and UPMC Children's Hospital of Pittsburgh?

 A: Yes.
 Children’s Hospital and Children’s Community Pediatrics are currently in-network providers for all Highmark health insurance products, and will remain in-network after June 30, 2019.

 Q: Are all the services on Children’s campus in Lawrenceville, including imaging, lab, and therapy, considered in-network for all health insurance companies?